PG

 Picture 2: Structure and Location of Pineal gland

 The structure of the pineal gland is very similar to the structure of the rest of the nervous system.
 Its body is mostly formed by a type of soft tissue called parenchyma containing pinealocytes, the pineal gland cells, embedded in its structure.
 On all sides, it is covered by the connective tissue and the pia mater layer which is encapsulating the body of the pineal gland5.
-The pinocyte or the pineal parenchymal cell is categorized as a specialized neuron and it is surrounded by four other different cells in this small structure:
+The pinocyte or the pineal parenchymal cell is categorized as a specialized neuron and it is surrounded by four other different cells in this small structure:- Peptidergic neuron-like cells

 - Perivascular phagocyte